blockchain-dei/openscv/.github/ISSUE_TEMPLATE/title-description-change-request.md

 ---
-name: Category Description Change Request
+name: Title Description Change Request
-about: Create a report about the description of the OpenSCV's Category
+about: Create a report about the title of the OpenSCV's Vulnerability
-title: Description Category OpenSCV Issue
+title: ''
 labels: ''
-assignees: blockchain-dei, naghmehivaki, nuno-laranjeiro
+assignees: naghmehivaki, nuno-laranjeiro, blockchain-dei

 ---